 Where to see Madagascar's Weird and Wonderful Wildlife

-The ‘gremlin’ of Madagascar’s forests and largest of all nocturnal primates, the Aye-aye essentially fills the niche occupied on continents by woodpeckers.
+The ‘gremlin’ of Madagascar’s forests and largest of all nocturnal primates, the Aye-aye (Daubentonia madagascariensis) essentially fills the niche occupied on continents by woodpeckers.
 It is arguably the only primate known to use echolocation in search of food.
 Although the size of an overgrown house cat, it is furtive, moves quickly and usually difficult to spot in the wild.
-The best place in which to seek it is Le Palmarium in the eastern lowlands, where some have been released onto a wooded islet and are well habituated to human presence.
+The best place in which to seek it is at Le Palmarium in the eastern lowlands, where some have been released onto a wooded islet and are well habituated to human presence.

 tour visits the protected lemur-rich rainforests of Andasibe-Mantadia National Park (Perinet) and the deciduous dry forest of Anjajavy.